-Well, this spring I worked more than normal, as I wrote an ELA curriculum for a client.
+Well, in spring of 2017, I worked more than normal, as I wrote an ELA curriculum for a client.
 I took on the work because we’re really trying to pay down our debt, and the money was nice.

 But, I don’t have unlimited hours in my days.
 By choosing to take on more work, I had to purposefully decide where failure was acceptable.
 Otherwise I’d be overwhelmed and fail at everything.

 So I cut back on my housekeeping expectations, and let the kids do more.
 My fridge is not in good shape right now!
 I’ve kept up on huge spills and removing old food, but it needs a good deep clean.
 (It’s on my must-do list today! :D)

 We ate a few more convenience meals, as I streamlined my meal plans even more.

 I stayed up a bit later, and the kids watched some extra TV.

 We adjusted and adapted and survived the extra hours.When life gets crazy, we all must prioritize.
 As a result, our standards are lowered in some areas.

 You don’t want to be reactive in life.
 It’s much better to be proactive.